 Types of treadmills

 Manual treadmills are a bit different in the sense that in them you are the motor.
 There is a resistance in the treadmill and you turn it with every step.
 This feels a bit different from regular walking but is just as effective and very good for improving gait strength as well.
-The benefit of an manual treadmill is a much simpler and smaller construction without the need for power.
+The benefit of a manual treadmill is a much simpler and smaller construction without the need for power.

-Incline mechanism is also something that varies with treadmills.
+The incline mechanism is also something that varies with treadmills.
 The very basic ones don’t have any kind of incline mechanism so they only offer a horizontal experience.

 Even though you are not actually increasing your altitude, you are actually doing the work to maintain your altitude on every step on the treadmill.